Maestoso EVR (aka MAT EVR

 About the "EVR" concept

-Since 2019, I have been based in Europe and have been involved in the design of several pedals, but Leqtique pedals have been essentially on hiatus without releasing any new products.
-However, by temporarily relocating to Iceland in 2024, I was able to get some great inspiration, and I have continued to design all of them as an update package called "EVR".
+Since 2019, I have been based in Europe and have been involved in the design of several pedals, but the Leqtique pedal line has essentially been on hiatus without releasing any new products.
+However, by temporarily moving my base to Iceland in 2024, I was able to gain some wonderful inspiration, and have continued to design all of them as an updated package called "EVR."

-"EVR" means EVRU: Europe in Icelandic.
-The letters strongly express the idea of feeding back and embodying the inspiration and experiences gained in various parts of Europe over the years as a base or commuter.
-Leqtique pedals originally embodied a strong longing for Europe, such as the color of the paint and the darkness of the sound, but now they are clearly embodied as a more realistic experience.
+"EVR" is the Icelandic word for Europe.
+The letters strongly evoke the idea that the pedals embody the inspiration and experiences gained over many years of traveling and living in various parts of Europe.
+The Leqtique pedals originally embodied a strong desire for Europe, with their vibrant paintwork and dark sound, but now they are more clearly embodied as a more real-world experience.

-Leqtique pedals have not been updated for 15 years, but we have completely reconstructed the case, all components, concept, etc. from scratch.
-For example, the case, which was a one-piece machined aluminum case, was only designed as a general "box" with a wide tolerance, but it is a special design that can only be used with Leqtique EVR pedals.
-By reconsidering the advantages of being "one-piece", the material that was only aluminum has been divided and integrated into three sections: a functional aluminum base case, a cosmetic layer made of non-magnetic stainless steel, and individually machined parts, and constructed by integrating them, paradoxically making a big change to the diversity and consistency of the design of the "machined case" and the limitations of the material choice.
-As a result, most of the case that was painted with acrylic paint has been replaced with anodized aluminum, achieving durability that is incomparable to the past, and by making the upper layer out of stainless steel, the rigidity of the entire pedal has been significantly improved, and from a cosmetic point of view, the shine of the stainless steel gives the hand-painted parts a deep three-dimensional feel that has never been seen before.
-In addition, for ideas that are difficult to produce even with a multi-axis CNC machine, they solve the problem by creating parts individually and integrating them.
-In particular, the internal parts, which the team calls the "Slider," are deliberately made in a different color from the pedal concept, and the Gavitt cross wires that have been used since the brand's early days are individually shielded, elevating Leqtique's characteristic neat wiring from two-dimensional to three-dimensional.
+Leqtique pedals, which have not received an update in 15 years, have been completely redesigned from the ground up, including the housing, all components, and concept.
+For example, the housing, which was previously a one-piece machined aluminum body, has been redesigned from a standard "box" design with a wide tolerance range, but has been completely redesigned specifically for the Leqtique EVR pedal.
+By rethinking the advantages of a one-piece design, the previously aluminum-only construction has been divided and integrated into three sections: a functional aluminum base case, a non-magnetic stainless steel cosmetic layer, and individually machined parts.
+This paradoxically addresses the design diversity and consistency of a machined housing while addressing the limitations of material choices.
+As a result, most of the case, which was previously painted with acrylic paint, has been replaced with anodized aluminum, achieving unprecedented durability.
+The stainless steel top layer significantly improves the pedal's overall rigidity, and from a cosmetic perspective, the shine of the stainless steel adds a deep, three-dimensional feel to hand-painted pedals.
+In addition, for ideas that are difficult to produce even with a multi-axis CNC machine, the solution is to create individual parts and then integrate them.
+In particular, the internal parts, which the team calls the "slider," are deliberately produced in a different color from the pedal concept, and the Gavitt cross wires that have been used since the brand's early days are individually shielded, elevating Leqtique's characteristically neat wiring from two-dimensional to three-dimensional.

-On the other hand, the power section is undoubtedly the most important point in the core design of the pedal, but I have been using battery snaps from Keystone, a leading brand, for many years, but the highest quality ones were discontinued, and this was the part that I was most concerned about....
-However, when rebuilding everything from scratch with the EVR concept, I wanted to mount the battery itself as a section, rather than a snap, which may break the wire over time.
-This ideal was embodied this time.
-Keystone's "Model 91" has not changed much in material or design from the vintage type, and in the sense of strongly holding a 9V square battery and outputting a strong power signal, combined with the separately designed VPTP board, it has evolved to a much higher level than the original Leqtique pedal format.
+Meanwhile, the power section is undoubtedly the most important aspect of a pedal's core design.
+I'd been using battery snaps from Keystone, a leading brand, for many years, but the highest-quality version was discontinued, and this was the area I was most concerned about...
+However, when rebuilding everything from scratch with the EVR concept, I wanted to mount the battery itself as a section, rather than using snaps, which could break over time.
+This ideal was realized in this pedal.
+Keystone's "Model 91" has not changed much in materials or design from the vintage type, but in terms of firmly holding a 9V square battery and outputting a strong power signal, combined with the separately designed VPTP circuit board, it has evolved to a far higher level than the original Leqtique pedal format.

-Most of these updates are related to the "inside of the pedal", and even though we've mentioned the high-quality parts, it's actually something that you don't really notice when you're playing and enjoying the pedal, but the question "why?" was one of the major themes that drove this update package.
-My answer is that the "poor access to the inside from the back cover" was one of the major factors, so I spent a long time thinking about and designing the back cover and fixing structure.
-In the end, I developed it from the traditional four-point plus screw structure to a structure that can be fixed with two small knobs made of polyamide reinforced with carbon fiber, manufactured in the UK.
-These small knobs have a torque that allows you to tighten and loosen them with your thumb, but if you don't have much opportunity to access the inside, the slits are sized to fit coins or picks from various countries, so I hope you can tighten them up with those.
+The majority of these updates are related to the "interior of the pedal," and while the aforementioned high-quality components are often ignored while playing and enjoying the pedal, the question "why?" was one of the driving themes behind this update package.
+My answer is that the poor accessibility from the back cover was a major factor, so I spent a considerable amount of time thinking about and designing the back cover and fixing mechanism.
+Ultimately, I evolved the traditional four-point Phillips head screw system into a fixing mechanism with two small carbon fiber-reinforced polyamide knobs manufactured in the UK.
+These small knobs have enough torque to tighten or loosen with your thumb, but for those with limited access to the interior, the slits are sized to fit coins or picks, so you can tighten them further.

 This is the easiest design to open and close the inside of the pedal to date.
-This is my final answer, as I have been obsessed with the inside of the pedal.
-Future new Leqtique pedals and updates to previous models will include many features such as internal trimmers, so I believe this update will definitely have a big meaning.
-There is also a strong message: "Try opening the inside of the pedal from time to time.
-You will definitely love this pedal even more."
-Each of the custom items and secret parts collected from all over the world has a story... (more details in the blog below)
+This is my final answer, coming from someone who has been obsessed with the inside of the pedal.
+Future new Leqtique pedals and updates to previous models will include many internal trimmers, etc., so I believe this update will undoubtedly have great significance.
+It also sends a strong message: "Try opening the inside of the pedal from time to time.
+You will undoubtedly love this pedal even more."
+Each of the custom parts and secret parts collected from all over the world has its own story...
+(See blog for details later)